drgona/drgona.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Principal Investigator (PI) and Staff-level Research Scientist at PNNL.
+I am a Principal Investigator (PI) and Research Data Scientist at PNNL.
 My current project portfolio is focused on [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) and [scientific machine learning](https://www.osti.gov/biblio/1478744/) (SciML)